walles/moar/README.md

 * Searching for something above us should wrap the search.
 But if there are no hits, we should just stop scrolling.

-* Exit search on pressing up / down / pageup / pagedown keys and scroll.
-I attempted to do that spontaneously, so it's probably a good idea.

 * Remember the search string from the last session so you can start by pressing 'n' or 'N'.